 Our office in Dallas consists of 11,847 square feet of leased office space.
 The operating partnership owns a field office in Hooker, Oklahoma and leases part of an office in Amarillo, Texas.

 Properties

-We own two categories of properties, the Net Profits Interests and the Royalty Properties.
+We own two categories of properties: the Royalty Properties and the Net Profits Interests.

 Royalty Properties